Lowclouds/logtag/README.md

 ```js
 puts(interesting_info, [TRTL_SETTINGS, LogTag.ALLOF, NTRP_PROGRESS, NTRP_SETTINGS]);
 ```
 This will log if TRTL_SETTINGS is set, but if not, then only if NTRP_PROGRESS **and** NTRP_SETTINGS are set.
 Obviously, putting LogTag.ALLOF first in the list of tags will make it operate just like setting LogTag.ALLOF globably.
-In other words.
-LogTag.ALLOF does not have to be set in this case, its mere presence turns the mode on or off for this one log statement.
+Note that LogTag.ALLOF does not have to be set in this case, its mere presence turns the mode on or off for this one log statement.
+Indeed, if you use it in the log statement, then it **should not** be set.

 ## Am I missing something?